Top 10 Dividend ETFs in Australia [2023]

 The Betashares S&P 500 Equal Weight ETF ($QUS) had a historical distribution yield of 3.75% as of February 2023.
 The ETF gives equal exposure to the 500 largest companies listed in the U.S. by market cap.
 The equivalent for the unadjusted S&P 500 market index would only be 1.35%.
 The Betashares NASDAQ 100 ETF ($NDQ) managed 3.14%.
 Due to its size, the U.S. share market often accounts for the largest country exposure in global or internationally focused ETFs.

 The Australian market tends to have high dividend payments compared to U.S. shares.
-The latter is often associated with growth stocks instead, especially related to the tech sector.
+The latter is often associated with growth stocks instead, especially related to U.S. technology shares.
 Some of the largest firms by market capitalisation, including Google's parent company Alphabet ($GOOGL) and Amazon ($AMZN), have famously never issued dividends.

 This does not constitute financial product advice nor a recommendation to invest in the securities listed.
 Past performance is not a reliable indicator of future performance.
 As always, do your own research and consider seeking appropriate financial or taxation advice before investing.